Career Definition for a Hairstylist

 Employment and Salary Outlook

-Hairstylists were expected to see average job growth of 10% from 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS).
+Hairstylists were expected to see faster than average job growth of 13% from 2016-2026, according to the U.S. Bureau of Labor Statistics (BLS).
 The BLS predicted that the rising demand for advanced hair treatments should fuel the growth of these positions.
-Full-time hairstylists, hairdressers and cosmetologists earned a median yearly wage of $23,660 in 2015, according to the BLS, but many hairstylists are self-employed or work part-time, so actual wages can vary widely.
+Full-time hairstylists, hairdressers and cosmetologists earned a median yearly wage of $24,730 in 2018, according to the BLS, but many hairstylists are self-employed or work part-time, so actual wages can vary widely.

 Alternate Career Options